Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 I think we can't relay LDAPS or HTTPS since the attacker doesn't have a valid certificate but let's say the client is permissive and allowed untrusted certificates.
 Other protocols could be added, such as SQL or SMTP, but I must admit I didn't read the documentation for all the protocols that exist.
 Shame on me.

-For gray boxes, I don't know how an HTTPS server handles an authentication with the `NEGOTIATE_SIGN` flag set to **1**.

 ## Stop.
 Using.
 NTLMv1.

 Here is a little "fun fact" that [Marina Simakov](https://twitter.com/simakov_marina) suggested me to add.
 As we discussed, NTLMv2 hash takes into account the server's challenge, but also the `msAvFlags` flag which indicates the presence of a MIC field, the field indicating the NetBios name of the target host during authentication, the SPN in case of service binding, and the certificate hash in case of TLS binding.